QuJX/DDNet/README.md

 ## 4. Downloads
 * The checkpoint and UHD test data are available at: https://pan.baidu.com/s/1LGc7ox7QyLIdEAahmwYtxg  Pass code：mipc
 * Google Drive: https://drive.google.com/file/d/1X18X50iMKfRrGgrr1PT6tE8_ubqTAnpx/view?usp=drive_link

+* PS: Due to our personal reasons (Graduation and changing computers), I have connected with my coorperator and we can't find the training code.
+We are sorry about that.